hamidlaga/SphericalParameterization/readme.md

 > [**Spherical parametrization and remeshing**](https://hhoppe.com/sphereparam.pdf).
 > ACM Transactions on Graphics (TOG) 22.3 (2003): 340-349.

-Note that the parameterization is not conformal.
-The algorithm, however, is very efficient as it is able to parameterize complex shapes even those with long extruding parts.
+The algorithm is very efficient as it is able to spherically parameterize, with very low distrosion, complex 3D models even those with long extruding parts.
+It is, however, limited to genus-0 surfaces (as is the case with most of the spherical parameterization algorithms) and requires as input manifold (clean) meshes.

-This code runs only on Windows and requires Matlab.
+The code runs only on Windows and requires Matlab.
 It is standalone and does not require any setup (apart from having Matlab running on Windows).

-Also, note that this code was developed for research purposes and is not meant for commercial use.
-We also expect that the code may have some bugs and issues.
-However, while we will be happy to answer some questions, we may not be able to provide full support.
+This code was developed for research purposes and is not meant for commercial use.
+We expect that the code may have some bugs and issues.
+However, while we will be happy to answer some questions, we may not be able to provide support.

 ## Citation
 If you use this code, please make sure you cite: